 - The recipient will receive a plaque, complimentary annual convention registration for the recipient and their advisor, and a cash award of $2500.

-- The recipient will have a reserved slot to present the dissertation results in a session at the 2019 Annual Convention in Boston, MA.
+- The recipient will have a reserved slot to present the dissertation results in a session at the 2020 Annual Convention in Nashville, Tennessee, USA.

-- The application package should be submitted using the online application linked below.
+- The application package should be submitted using the online application.
 Nominators will upload the required documents when submitting the application.

 - The selection process is masked.
 That is, the applicant and the dissertation committee members’ identities are masked from the reviewers.
 The committee chair will ensure that dissertations from the reviewers’ institutions do not review nominees’ materials.
 Committee members will recuse themselves if they are acquainted with the nominee, committee members, or the dissertation.